robertesler/cordova-pd/README.md

 ```
 $puredata.sendMessage("receiveName", message, argumentList)
 ```
-Send a list to a receiver
+Send a list to a receiver (not currently working in iOS, see note above.)
 ```
 $puredata.sendList("receiveName", list)
 ```